Showing posts sorted by relevance for query our glory. Sort by date Show all posts

 2. God no longer holds our failures against us - Christ already fully addressed them ⁴legally.

-In Christ, there is now no barrier between God and us on his side of the relationship (though we wander back and forth in our trust of Him i.e. our side of the relationship always fluctuates, but never His side).
+In Christ, there is now no barrier between God and us on his side of the relationship (though we wander back and forth in our trust of Him i.e. our side of the relationship always fluctuates, but His never does).

 3. He knows where our struggles and failures are ultimately taking us.
-Since, in Christ, our rebellious distrust of God is no longer a legal issue, He now focuses on how to maximize the use of our failures and struggles ⁴practically i.e. how they are used to humble us - if we let them - and how they advance our increased participation in Him in all His infinite glory both now but particularly in eternity.
+Since, in Christ, our rebellious distrust of God is no longer a legal issue, He now focuses on how to maximize the use of our failures and struggles ⁴practically i.e., how to use them to humble us - if we let Him - and how they advance our increased participation in Him in all His infinite glory, both now but particularly in eternity.

 We will be like the prodigal son that his father lost, ⁵who returned.
 For now, God eagerly watches our progress as we grow in greater trust.
 He awaits our perfect restoration and union with him (in the same way the prodigal son's father did).
 At that time God will throw His arms around us, kiss our neck and throw a feast for us, ⁹celebrating our complete union and exaltation with Him forevermore.
 We will fully experience our glory by fully partaking of His.